JohnVirgin/CESM-Niagara/README.md

 time to run  ```./case.build``` !

-This will take a little while to compile the model.
-You can see the time elapse for each component as it builds.
+This not only compiles the model, but generates namelists and places them in the ```Buildconf``` directory, and then checks to see if the necessary input data is available.
+You can do both of these tasks separately if you like to ensure you have the data you need beforehand (since building takes a while).
+Use ```./preview_namelists``` to generate namelists and ```user_nl_xxx``` files, and use ```./check_input_data --download``` to download any missing data.

 ### Submitting the new case
 Once you're ready to submit, you can execute the ```./case.submit``` command, for which it'll give you all the SLURM batch specifics.
-I'm fairly certain that this executable file is just a wrapper for the hidden file ```.case.run```, which is the actual shell script that submits via slurm.
-If you want to make changes to the number of nodes you're using or the number of tasks per node, you can do it in here.
+This executable file is just a wrapper for the hidden file ```.case.run```, which is the actual shell script that submits via slurm.
+Note that, while you could open the .run file and make changes to slurm directives, it's not advised to make changes to the number of nodes or tasks, as these would then conflict with the node distribution for each model component specified in ```env_mach_pes.xml```, which is generated during the case creation.
+If you want to modify the processor allocation, do so before ```./case.setup```.

-IMPORTANT NOTE: The other important thing ```./case.submit``` does is checks to see if you have the necessary input data to run your case (forcings, initial conditions, etc.).
-You'll see it check for this when you run ```./case.submit```, and if you don't have it, it'll download the necessary data from NCAR.

-In the ```config_machines.xml``` file, the input data directory is hard coded to my $SCRATCH (```/scratch/c/cgf/jgvirgin/cesm2_1_0/inputdata/```).
-I did this so we wouldn't all be downloading input data for similar cases.
-This makes no difference for when you try to run cases (or at least it shouldn't, but I still need to check permissions), but at least you know where the input data is being downloaded to.

-# Adding Output Variables and Changing the Archive Files
-To be updated in the future
+# Input Data
+The full input dataset for CESM2 is over 20 Terabytes in size.
+As a result of this size, individual cases you create will only download what's necessary to successfully run the simulation.
+Moreover, the ```config_machines.xml``` file from here specifies the location of all input data.
+In order to preserve space, I've hardcoded my specific ```$SCRATCH``` directory (```/scratch/c/cgf/jgvirgin/cesm2_1_3/inputdata/```) to avoid duplicates of data downloading.

+# Namelist Modifications